 Abyss spells, specifically Dark Bead (a fast-casting, multi-projectile spell that easily lands multiple hits up close and spreads over akin to a shotgun), Black Flame (Great Combustion dealing even greater stamina drain), and Pursuers (a Homing Soulmass variant that's significantly more persistent, and isn't stopped by the Silver Pendant, which is made to counter Abyss spells).
 Since you can only obtain them through Artorias of the Abyss, they can also be considered as Bribing Your Way to Victory.

 The Greatshield of Artorias for defense.
-Even with its average elemental defense, this shield boasts the highest stability in the game, blocks nearly every status effects (save for Curse) and doesn't require as much strength to use as Havel's Greatshield.
-When equipped, a mook's attack can barely chip one-tenth of the player's stamina bar and most boss-level physical attacks (minus elemental attacks and some very few particular special moves)- Artorias' triple backflips, Smough's hammering, Ornstein's spearing, you name it - which can break defense in two hits, become scratches on its surface without costing much endurance.
+Even with its average elemental defense, this shield boasts the highest stability in the game, blocks nearly every status effect (save for Curse), and doesn't require as much strength or equip load to use as Havel's Greatshield.
+When equipped, a mook's attack can barely chip one-tenth of the player's stamina bar, and most boss-level physical attacks (minus elemental attacks and some very few particular special moves) — Artorias' triple backflips, Smough's hammering, Ornstein's spearing, you name it — which can normally break through a defense in two hits become scratches on its surface without costing much endurance.
 When equipped with Havel's Ring for equipment load increase and Cloranthy Ring for stamina regeneration, the player can take on literally every hit in a boss fight while slowly chipping off the boss' health bar, making the fight a battle of attrition needing little efforts and skills to win.
 The fandom has a good reason to believe that had Artorias been with his greatshield in his encounter with the player, we would have been toasted.